blockchain-unica/rosetta-smart-contracts/contracts/atomic_transactions/README.md

 - **PyTeal/Algorand**: not implemented, since transaction batches are natively supported by the platform.
 - **SmartPy/Tezos**:
 - **Move/Aptos**: not implemented, since transaction batches are natively supported by the platform.
+- **Fe/Ethereum**: dynamic arrays not supported.
+Not implemented, the language lacks a substitute for Solidity's delegatecall() function or is not documented.